salesforcecli/sfdx-cli/README.md

     * [cli-engine](https://github.com/heroku/cli-engine)
     * [cli-engine-command](https://github.com/heroku/cli-engine-command)
     * [cli-engine-config](https://github.com/heroku/cli-engine-config)
-1. Run `npm run setup +engine` to have all necessary npm links created for you.
-You can revert the effects of this command by running `npm run setup -engine`.
+1. Run `yarn run setup +engine` to have all necessary npm links created for you.
+You can revert the effects of this command by running `yarn run setup -engine`.

 You can now run the CLI using the `bin/run` script to test your CLI and plugin changes.